 Contrasting many previous falls studies, we utilised qualitative methodology to prioritise PwPD and caregiver perspectives.
 This study was conducted by a multi-disciplinary team of researchers including doctors specialising in the care of PwPD who fall and a psychologist with expertise in qualitative research and emotional aspects of neurodegenerative disorders, facilitating a deeper contextualised understanding of our findings.
-A fairly large and varied sample of participants were included, and we were successful in sampling PwPD with cognitive impairment/ dementia and caregivers, who have been excluded from previous research (38–45).
-Conducting dyadic interviews stimulated participants’ thoughts; concepts were discussed that might not have been remembered, and sharing and contrasting of ideas enhanced the depth of the data (38,57).
+A fairly large and varied sample of participants were included, and we were successful in sampling PwPD with cognitive impairment/ dementia and caregivers, who have been excluded from previous research [38–45].
+Conducting dyadic interviews stimulated participants’ thoughts; concepts were discussed that might not have been remembered, and sharing and contrasting of ideas enhanced the depth of the data [38,57].
 Dyadic interviews also facilitated the inclusion of PwPD with cognitive impairment/ dementia.

 The recruitment strategy may have attracted those who have strong views about falling and its management or those who were more proactive in falls management, as these individuals might have been more forthcoming to take part.
 Only PwPD who attend Parkinson’s UK support groups were represented.
 Clinical data was obtained from PwPD through self-report.
 No demographic data was collected from caregivers.
 More research is needed to elucidate how PwPD’s clinical characteristics and caregiver demographics might influence the issues reported here.
 Whilst no ethnicity or deprivation data was collected, the sample appeared predominantly Caucasian and middle-class.
-Falls-associated challenges and dyads interactions with HCPs might be different (worse) in individuals who are non-Caucasian or are less socially advantaged (77,78).
+Falls-associated challenges and dyads interactions with HCPs might be different (worse) in individuals who are non-Caucasian or are less socially advantaged [77,78].

 Difficulties interviewing PwPD included hypophonia (quiet voice) and reduced recall secondary to cognitive impairment/ dementia.
 Therefore, it was important to allow PwPD to be interviewed with a caregiver, eight PwPD opted for this.
 However, the disadvantage of joint interviews is the risk of caregiver domination (which we noted sometimes) and discomfort discussing difficulties/ talking freely (which we did not note but acknowledge is possible).